Previous charges, delayed mental health evaluation were missed opportunities in Charlotte stabbing

 The Justice Department on Tuesday charged Brown, 34, with causing death on a mass transportation system last month when he allegedly killed 23-year-old Iryna Zarutska in what has become the latest flashpoint for the White House's efforts to paint Democratic-led cities as havens for violent criminals.

 The January arrest was just one of the missed opportunities in Brown's criminal history, according to experts.
-He had cycled through the criminal justice system for more than a decade, according to court records.
+He had cycled through the criminal justice system for more than a decade, court records show.

 “I think there are multiple failed opportunities here, in the mental health space and in the criminal justice space,” said Kenneth Corey, a former department chief for the New York City Police Department who now teaches at the University of Chicago Crime Lab’s Policing Leadership Academy.

-Court records also show Brown was initially charged in 2014 with being a felon in possession of a firearm, which is sometimes used by federal prosecutors to pull cases into the federal system where there are often stiffer penalties.
-Federal prosecutors did not take the case at the time, and the state charge was dropped in exchange for a guilty plea on a charge of robbery using a deadly weapon, North Carolina court records show.
+Court records show Brown was initially charged in 2014 with being a felon in possession of a firearm, which is sometimes used by federal prosecutors to pull cases into the federal system where there are often stiffer penalties.
+Federal prosecutors did not take the case, and the state charge was dropped in exchange for a guilty plea on a charge of robbery using a deadly weapon, court records show.

 The Justice Department filing Tuesday was Brown’s first charge in federal court, according to a search of federal records.